yiphei/yif-AI/deep_sight_transformer/README.md

 | **no planning loss** [(config)](#no-planning-loss) | 2.809 | 3.352 | N/A |

 Next, using the MSE planning loss, the performances of different $\delta$ values were compared.
 There was a strongly positive correlation between larger $\delta$ and better train loss performance.
-There appeared good positive correlation between larger $\delta$ and better validation loss but with smaller $\delta$ values only.
-This divergence can be accounted by the choice of the second option in [A note on $E_{future}$](#a-note-on-e_future).
-As $\delta$ grows big, there are fewer and fewer planning context embeddings evaluated for the planning loss.
+On the other hand, there appeared good positive correlation between larger $\delta$ and better validation loss but with smaller $\delta$ values only.
+This narrow correlation can be explained by the second option choice in [A note on $E_{future}$](#a-note-on-e_future).
+As $\delta$ becomes large, there are fewer and fewer planning context embeddings evaluated for the planning loss, which translates to fewer signals to the model on how to plan correctly.

 "FCS=11 MSE" occupied a strong position in the Pareto frontier, so it was selected for subsequent comparisons.